hemidactylus/zdm-scenario-draft/README.md

 The `primary_cluster` should still be `ORIGIN` at this point.
 Change the `read_mode` from `PRIMARY_ONLY` to `DUAL_ASYNC_ON_SECONDARY`.

-> **TODO** this playbook does not install (the regular, undesired here) docker-ce,
-> but it uninstalls a "python incompatible module", which we would like to remove here as well.
-> This means we should comment task `- name: Uninstall incompatible Docker-py Module` from
-> the `/home/ubuntu/zdm-proxy-automation/ansible/rolling_update_zdm_proxy.yml` playbook.

 While still in the Ansible container, launch a rolling update of the ZDM containers with: